 Read from OPTION A, B, or C below based on local policy (refer to your STC).

-(Say) OPTION A Say After you have submitted your answers, sit quietly until the unit has ended.
-OPTION B After you have submitted your answers, I will dismiss you.
-OPTION C After you have submitted your answers, you may read a book or other allowable materials until the unit has ended.
+After you have submitted your answers, sit quietly until the unit has ended.

+After you have submitted your answers, you may read a book or other allowable materials until the unit has ended.